 Copper Ore Decorators with Copper Michigan - Medium

 Copper ore decorator end cuts.
 Native copper with interesting rock formations occurs in veins, spots, streaks or large masses mixed with the rock matrix.
 The color of the rock may be solid or a mixture of red conglomerate, green epidote, white quartz, or black basalt.
 The copper ore is discovered in Michigan's Keweenaw Peninsula.
-Our decorator pieces have been buffed polished and coated to enchance the beauty of the piece.
+Our decorator pieces have been buffed polished and coated to enhance the beauty of the piece.
 Each piece also has copper Michigan cut-outs on the front of the piece.
-You get a choice of Full Michigan, Upper Peninsula, or Lower Michigan copper cut-out on your decorator piece.
 Photos are representative only.
 Each piece is unique.

 Michigan Native Copper